Louvivien/tradingapp/README.md

 - As-of mode: previous close (`COMPOSER_ASOF_MODE=previous-close`)
 - Price source: Yahoo with Tiingo fallback (`COMPOSER_PRICE_SOURCE=yahoo`)
 - Price refresh: disabled by default (`COMPOSER_PRICE_REFRESH=false`) to avoid unexpected allocation changes
+- Indicators are computed using the prior bar when `previous-close` is used (lookahead-safe, closer to Composer backtests)

 If you override these settings (ex: `RSI_METHOD=simple` or `PRICE_DATA_SOURCE=alpaca`), the app will still work but allocations can differ from Composer; rebalance logs will include a warning.